zinen/Nilan_gateway_modbus/README.md

 Edit configuration.h file to your liking including settings for wifi and mqtt broker.

 ## Upload to hardware
-I recommend using platform IO https://platformio.org/ inside Visual Studio Code as dependencies will be downloaded automatic i most cases due to the `platformio.ini` file.
+I recommend using platform IO https://platformio.org/ inside Visual Studio Code as dependencies will be downloaded automatic in most cases due to the `platformio.ini` file.

 ## Make electrical connection
 You can use both a hardware interface or a software one.
 Both should give you the same result.
 In theory they both should give the same result but I tent to use the hardware one.